ussyalfaks/ahjoor/README.md

 # Ahjoor - Decentralized ROSCA Smart Contract

 Ahjoor is a Cairo smart contract implementing a Rotating Savings and Credit Association (ROSCA) on Starknet.
-It enables groups of people to pool their money together and take turns receiving the collective sum, using USDC as the stablecoin.
+It enables groups of people to pool their money together and take turns receiving the collective sum, using STRK tokens for contributions and payouts.

 ## What is a ROSCA?